kach/nearley/README.md

 ## Contributing

-Tests live in `test/` and can be called with `npm test`.
-Please run the benchmarks before and after your changes: parsing is tricky, and small changes can kill efficiency.
-We learned this the hard way!

-If you're looking for something to do, here's a short list of things that would make me happy:

-- Optimize.
-There are still plenty of optimizations that an enterprising JS-savant could implement.
-- Help build the builtins library by PRing in your favorite primitives.
-- Solutions to issues labeled "up for grabs" on the issue tracker.
+Please read [this document](.github/CONTRIBUTING.md) *before* working on nearley.
+If you are interested in contributing but unsure where to start, take a look at the issues labeled "up for grabs" on the issue tracker, or message a maintainer.

-Nearley is MIT licensed.
+nearley is MIT licensed.

 A big thanks to Nathan Dinsmore for teaching me how to Earley, Aria Stewart for helping structure nearley into a mature module, and Robin Windels for